jhomola/jhomola.github.io/research.md

 Homola, Jonathan, and Jeff Gill.
 A Flexible Class of Bayesian Frailty Models For Political Science Data. [[Abstract]](http://jhomola.com/abstracts#id="homola-jonathan-and-jeff-gill-a-flexible-class-of-bayesian-frailty-models-for-political-science-data")

+Aaskoven, Lasse, and Jonathan Homola.
+The Long-term Effects of Refugees Exposure: Evidence from German Refugees in Denmark. *Work in progress*.

 Bhakta, Kishan, Maranda Joyce, Tabitha Koch, and Jonathan Homola.
 Politician Responses in the Aftermath of Violent Threats. *Work in progress*.

 Etchevarren Acquarone, Iris, and Jonathan Homola.
 Closer to You?
 Candidate Gender and Proximity Voting. *Work in progress*. [[Abstract]](http://jhomola.com/abstracts#etchevarren-acquarone-iris-and-jonathan-homola-closer-to-you-candidate-gender-and-proximity-voting)

+Ezrow, Lawrence, Timothy Hellwig, and Jonathan Homola.
+Policy Responsiveness to Women. *Work in progress*.

 Homola, Jonathan, Petra Schleiter, and Margit Tavits.
 The UK Voter ID reform: effects on voter attitudes and behaviour. *Work in progress*.